frostming/pofmt/README.md

                         The max length of msgid and msgstr -c, --check           Check only, don't modify files --cjk-width CJK_WIDTH
-                        The width factor of a CJK character, default: 1.8.
+                        The width factor of a CJK character, default: 1.8 --no-msgid            Don't format msgid
 ```

 ## Sample output